haskell/ghcup-hs/docs/about.md

 #### ...installers (like, all of it)

-So far, there hasn't been an **open** discussion about this.
+So far, there hasn't been an open discussion about this.
 Is this even a good idea?
 Sometimes projects converge eventually if their overlap is big enough, sometimes they don't.

 While unification sounds like a simplification of the ecosystem, it also takes away choice.
 Take `curl` and `wget` as an example.

-How bad do we need this?

 ### Why not support windows?